Introduction

 Research tells us the average impact value of supporting a homeless vulnerable person into settled accommodation has a social impact value of £8,019.

-Our housing team provides essential support to vulnerable tenants, offering services such as financial inclusion and safeguarding for victims of domestic abuse and individuals facing mental health challenges.
+Our housing team provides vital support to vulnerable tenants, including financial inclusion initiatives and safeguarding measures for those affected by domestic abuse or facing mental health challenges.

 Repairs and Maintenance